 "A Vein is a River"*

-My paintings could be characterized as vivisections of the kind of visual struggles that are associated with the dialectics of existence as a perennial concern, and even with the very fabric from which our life-world is composed.
+My paintings could be characterized as vivisections of the kind of visual struggles that are associated with the dialectics of existence as an ongoing concern, and even with the very fabric from which our life-world is composed.
 They are a kind of psycho-synthesis of biological systems, cultural artifacts and my own encounters exploring nature, all of which provide the viewer with discrete instances of the infra and intra-biological relationship between plants, animals, and the Earth itself.

-I want to activate the bodies of perception in my audience as a reflection of the motivated bodies that express themselves within us all—where the contemplative can merge with the visceral and bicameral and the spiritual is grounded in the being-ness of our everyday physical existence.
-Painting for me is the materiality of the body and bodies of work as-such, held out before us at the intersection of the working artist and the communion of worlds that live within us, all providing an arena for expanding the potential of expressivity and it’s implications today.
+My aim is to activate the bodies of perception in my audience as a reflection of the motivated bodies that express themselves within us all—where the contemplative can merge with the visceral and bicameral and the spiritual is grounded in the being-ness of our everyday physical existence.
+Painting for me is the materiality of the body and bodies of work as-such, held out before us at the intersection of the working artist and the communion of worlds that live within us, all providing an arena for expanding the potential of expressivity and its implications today.
 It is this, as an authentic condition of speaking to the worlds both within and without, where I hope that my work might make an important contribution not just to how my audience receives ideas about painting in general or my work specifically, but much more importantly, to how they experience themselves as already caught up in infinite successions of action and reaction, not to mention how these cycles fit within the great chain of being.